 We have extensive international operations and generate a significant amount of revenues from sales to channel partners in Europe, the Middle East and Africa, Asia-Pacific and South America.
-Sales outside of the United States, accounted for 58% of our total revenues in 2016 and 2017, respectively.
+For example, sales outside of the United States accounted for 58% of our total revenues in both 2016 and 2017 and 57% in 2018.
 We rely on our third-party logistics and warehousing provider, with distribution hubs in the United States, the Netherlands and China, to fulfill the majority of our worldwide sales and to deliver our products to our customers.
 We have estimated the geographical distribution of our product revenues based on the ship-to destinations specified by our distributors when placing orders with us.
 Our ability to grow our business and our future success will depend on our ability to continue to expand our global operations and sales worldwide.